hroncok/python-minimization/document.md

  3. Do not break Fedora packagers' expectations.
 As an example, we don't [require "system tools" to use a custom Python entrypoint](https://fedoraproject.org/wiki/Changes/System_Python), such as `/usr/libexec/platform-python` or `/usr/libexec/system-python`.
  4. Do not significantly increase the filesystem footprint of the default Python installation.
 As an example, we don't package [two separate versions (and stacks) of Python](https://fedoraproject.org/wiki/Changes/Platform_Python_Stack) -- one minimal for dnf (or Ansible) and another "normal" for the users.
  5. Do not diverge from upstream significantly (but we can drive upstream change).
 As an example, we don't reinvent the import machinery of Python downstream only, but we might do it in upstream and even [use Fedora to pioneer the change](https://fedoraproject.org/wiki/Changes/python3_c.utf-8_locale).

+The listed constraints are not absolute.
+We will mention in each solution, whether we feel that some constraints are violated, but that doesn't mean we shall outright discard the solution.

 ## How large is Python, actually